Annealed almost periodic entropy: Random AP sequences for free groups

 \section{\emph{Random AP sequences for free groups}}

 With this general theory in hand, in Part~\ref{part:free} we restrict our attention to unitary representations of a group $\Gamma$ that is freely generated by a finite set $S$.
-(Much of our work should have straightforward extensions to the free group of countable infinite rank, but the analysis may be complicated by technicalities such as additional convergence issues, and we do not address these here.)
+(Much of our work should have straightforward extensions to the free group of countable infinite rank, but we do not develop these here.)

-The group $\G$ has many unitary representations in any desired dimension, since independent generators can be chosen arbitrarily.
+The free agroup $\G$ has many unitary representations in any desired dimension, since independent generators can be chosen arbitrarily.
 In particular, for each positive integer $n$, we can let $(\pi_n(s):\ s\in S)$ be a tuple of $n$-by-$n$ unitary matrices chosen independently at random from Haar measure, and then let $\pi_n$ be the resulting unitary representation of the whole of $\G$.
 These are the random AP sequences that we focus on in Part~\ref{part:free}.
 (They are also central examples for Voiculescu's theory of `free probability'~\cite{VoiDykNic92,Voi02}, which already includes a notion of `free entropy', but the variants of AP entropy that we study here are quite different.)
 To simplify notation, let us shorten $\rmh^\ann_{\bspi}$ to $\hann$ and $\rmh^0_{\bspi}$ to $\rmh^0$ for this sequence.

-We find that this particular sequence $\bspi$ does satisfy all of the extra properties that were studied in Part~\ref{part:gen}.
-As a result we obtain new probability laws for such independent random unitary matrices, including a large deviations principle that enhances the Collins--Male strong convergence theorem for such matrices (as well as giving a new, independent proof of that theorem itself).
+For this particular $\bspi$, quite precise calculations are possible that extend the general theory from Part~\ref{part:general}, and these lead to rich connections with random matrix theory, particularly through various large deviations principles.
+Among the consequences we obtain new probability laws for such independent random unitary matrices, including a large deviations principle that enhances the Collins--Male strong convergence theorem for such matrices (as well as giving a new, independent proof of that theorem itself).

-These results follow from much more precise calculations that are possible with this random AP sequence $\bspi$.
-These begin with a kind of first-moment calculation (explained further below) leads to concrete formulas for $\hann$.
-The next theorem states two of these; some others are derived in Section~\ref{sec:alt-forms}.
+First, a kind of first-moment calculation (explained further below) leads to concrete formulas for $\hann$.
+The next theorem states two of these; some others are derived in Section~\ref{sec:ann-AP-forms}.
 Let $B_n$ denote the closed $n$-ball around the identity in the left Cayley graph of $\G$.
-Let $\phi[B_n]$ denote the positive semi-definite $(k|B_n|)$-by-$(k|B_n|)$ matrix determined by the elements ${\phi(g^{-1}h) \in \rmM_k}$ for $g,h \in B_n$, and similarly for other finite subsets of $\G$.
+Also, if $\phi:\G\to\rmM_k$ is positive definite and $F$ is a finite subset of $\G$, then define a positive semidefinite $(k|F|)$-by-$(k|F|)$ matrix by

 \begin{mainthm} The function $\hann$ takes values in $[-\infty,\infty)$ for each $k$.
 For any positive definite map $\phi:\G\to \rmM_k$, the value $\hann(\phi)$ is equal to both

 and

 (interpreting these as $-\infty$ if any of the determinants appearing here equals $0$). \end{mainthm}